hathitrust/babel/whoami/README.md

 Follow the instructions in the `babel` README file.
 There are no additional setup steps required for `whoami`.

-These are the two whoami URLs that can be visited once apache is up and running:
+These are the two URL types that can be visited once apache is up and running:
 ```
 http://localhost:8080/cgi/whoami
 http://localhost:8080/cgi/whoami/JIRA_TICKET
 ```

+Note: the LOG IN (`wayf`) link displayed for an anonymous user (the default) will return an error if followed because HTTPS is not supported under Docker.
+See [Tests](#tests) below for an alternative using `switch_auth.sh`.

 ## Project Structure
 ```markdown